 I first visited TRUST and India at Easter in 2007, with Becca.
 It was a whirlwind of new and exciting experiences and I feel really blessed that I was able to go.
 I was completely amazed by Thirumaran, his family, and all at the home, and all the work that is going on in the local community as well.
 I'm very excited that this support group has been set up and am beginning to collect ideas for ways in which to raise money.

 I've just graduated as a vet and am now working in London.

 I originally found out about Trust from another girl at university who said she'd had an amazing time.
 I had booked flights to India within a week and promptly forgot about the whole thing for the next 6 months.
-I had absolutely know idea what to expect of the place.
-Allie and I went out to trust during summer 2009.
+I had absolutely no idea what to expect of the place.
+Allie and I went out to TRUST during summer 2009.
 To say i was inspired by the place would be the biggest understatement of my life!
 It is the most positive, loving place i have ever been to.
-I actually found myself forgetting that these children have no parents, although Banu and the ladies that run Trust are wonderful.
+I actually found myself forgetting that these children have no parents, although Banu and the ladies that run TRUST are wonderful.

 We came home and immediately booked a place to run the Paris marathon to try and raise money.
-We also got in touch with Richard, Becca and Chrissie to form a UK based support charity for Trust.
+We also got in touch with Richard, Becca and Chrissie to form a UK based support charity for TRUST.

 Three years down the line and Trust Children's Support Group UK has really grown.
 It is unbelievably exciting to see things steadily expand over the years, I am looking forward to the next chapter!
-I also can't wait to get out to India and visit trust again!
+I also can't wait to get out to India and visit TRUST again!